alu0100207385/aaronsocasgaspar.github.io/en/index.md

 <br/>

 ## Professional experience

-___
+---

 #### Software developer

 ##### Bullhorn

 ###### 01/10/2018 - Now

-TempBuddy was absorbed by Bullhorn and my role was updated to mobile manager, this is, Android and iOS.
-Currently, I manage the app releases align myself with the backend team for release to production.
-I have to add I also do software engineer tasks: backend development (PHP-react) and testing and infrastructure tasks.
+TempBuddy was bought merged by Bullhorn and my job was promoted to Senior Software Development, and I working mainly developing and managing mobile apps.
+I have to add I also do some fullstack development tasks (Rails, Symfony, and React Native), testing and infrastructure tasks when necessary.

 #### Android developer

 ##### TempBuddy

 ###### 01/04/2018 - 30/09/2019

 Responsible for the development and maintenance of Android applications.
-Besides this, my tasks were the publication (to production and testing channels in Google Play Store) and integration with firebase functionalities.
+Additionally, I managed the app distribution and integration with Firebase functionalities.

 #### Android developer

 ##### ATOS

 ###### 25/09/2015 - 20/03/2018

-I worked for R&D+i department in a project related with security and privacy.
-I was developing an Android app for ABC4EU project.
+I worked for R&D+i department in a project related to security and privacy.
+I developed an Android app for the ABC4EU project.
-I developed and led a small team for the implementation of a mobile application on Android for the project [ABC4EU](http://abc4eu.com/).
+I developed and led a small team for the implementation of its mobile application on Android for the [ABC4EU](http://abc4eu.com/) project.

 #### Web developer

 ##### INTEGRA Tecnología y Comunicación de Canarias, SL

 ###### 23/02/2015 - 07/05/2015

-I collaborated in different projects in the development department.
-Mainly I dedicated to the development of applications and web design.
-I used tools like Laravel, Joomla and got experience in Scrum methodology.
+I participated in different projects in the development department.
+Mainly, I contributed to the development of applications and web designs.
+I used frameworks like Laravel, Joomla and gained experience in the Scrum methodology.

 #### Systems technician

 ##### University of La Laguna

 ###### 01/10/2013 - 30/06/2015

-As intern, my maintenance tasks were focus on installation and configuration of software and OS, cloning, cleaning, security, scripts, etc. I worked with desktops and other multimedia devices.
+As an intern, my maintenance tasks were focused on installation and configuration of software and OS, cloning, cleaning, security, scripts, etc. on different work stations and devices.

-#### Systems technician / Practices
+#### Systems technician / Internship

 ##### Chamber of Commerce of Santa Cruz de Tenerife

 ###### 04/2007 - 06/2007

-Installation, administration and configuration of equipment and development of improvements in the systems of the company.
-Management and maintenance of computer packages of general and specific purpose used in the company.
+Installation, administration and configuration of equipment and upgrading systems in the company.
+Management and maintenance of computer packages for general and specific purposes used in the company.

 ## Education

-___
+---

-#### Graduated in Computer Engineering
+#### Degree in Computer Engineering

 ##### University of La Laguna

 ###### 10/09/2012 - 22/09/2015

-Itinerary: Information Technologies: Web systems and technologies, IT and knowledge management of organizations, security and networks.
+Major field study: Information Technologies.
+Web systems and technologies, management of IT organizations, security and networks.

 #### Computer Systems Technician

 ##### IES Cesar Manrique

 ###### 09/2005 - 07/2007

-I got knowing to deploy and manage computer systems, network management, software installation and changes to improve system and application exploitation.
+I learned to deploy and manage computer systems, network management, software installation and changes to improve system and application.

 ## Skills

-___
+---

-My favorites languages are Android (Kotlin and Java) and Ruby, but also I have worked with PHP, Java, React and Swift.
-Currently, I want to improve my skills in the front side, so learn angular is my next challenge.
-I also have experience with other software development tools like Git, Docker, Jira, Swagger, etc. And talking about languages, I have experience with the English language, too!
+I am highly skilled in Android (Kotlin and Java), and Ruby.
+I also have worked with PHP, React Native and Swift languages and other software development tools like Git, Docker, Jira, Swagger, GraphQL, among others.

-If I have time during the sprint, I use my time in the development and integration of tests to get a robust application.
-I usually focus on unit tests and user interfaces like instrumented tests (Android) or Selenium (web).
+Apart from Spanish, I can communicate well in English.